No pricing info available

 I have been going to the clinic for several years and I can't praise it there. :-) Great attitude of doctors, pleasant lady at the reception and maximum satisfaction with all procedures.
 Thank you and I highly …

-Aura Medical Clinic, located in Bucharova, Prague, Czech Republic offers patients Mole Removal procedures among its total of 40 available procedures, across 4 different specialties.
-Currently, there's no pricing information for Mole Removal procedures at Aura Medical Clinic, as all prices are available on request only.
-All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Clinic, and they are not accredited by any recognized accreditations institutes
+Aura Medical Clinic, can be found in Bucharova, Prague, Czech Republic and offers its patients Mole Removal procedures as well as 40 other procedures, across 4 different procedure categories.
+At present, there is no pricing information for Mole Removal procedures at Aura Medical Clinic.
+The pricing information is quite specialised, so it's only available on request.
+A small team of medical professionals undertake all procedures at the Clinic, with 3 in total, and Aura Medical Clinic is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?